Basics

 Additionally, as per Article 6, race, ethnicity, political view, philosophical belief, religion, sect or other beliefs, dress and appearance, association and foundation memberships, health condition, sexual life, info regarding the criminal sentences and security measures, criminal records, biometric and genetic information of an individual shall also be considered as ‘private personal data’.

-Whereas Articles 5 and 6 of the Law restricts the processing of personal data and private personal data without the express consent of the data provider.
+Whereas Articles 5 and 6 of the Law restrict the processing of personal data and private personal data without the express consent of the data provider.

-Furthermore, Articles 8 and 9 of the Law restricts the transfer of personal data to third parties and/or to abroad (to jurisdictions out of Turkey) without the express consent of the data provider.
+Furthermore, Articles 8 and 9 of the Law restrict the transfer of personal data to third parties and/or abroad (to jurisdictions outside of Turkey) without the express consent of the data provider.

 III.
 DATA SUPERVISORS AND THEIR LIABILITIES

-According to the Law, persons and/or entities that store and designates the purpose and facilities of processing of personal data shall be considered as “data supervisors” and legal or natural persons that processes the data in the name of the data supervisor by the authority of the data supervisor shall be deemed as “data processors”.
+According to the Law, persons and/or entities that store and designate the purpose and facilities of processing of personal data shall be considered as “data supervisors” and legal or natural persons that process the data in the name of the data supervisor by the authority of the data supervisor shall be deemed as “data processors”.

-Liabilities of the data supervisors regarding the data security are set forth in sub article 1 of Article 12 of the Law.
-Accordingly, data supervisors are obliged to prevent the illegal processing of and unauthorized access to personal data and they need to take all necessary technical and administrative measures to provide the proper security level of the kept data.
+Liabilities of the data supervisors regarding data security are outlined in subarticle 1 of Article 12 of the Law.
+Accordingly, data supervisors are obliged to prevent the illegal processing of and unauthorised access to personal data, and they need to take all necessary technical and administrative measures to provide the proper security level of the data kept.

-In addition to the above, Article 10 of the Law sets forth that data supervisors shall be liable to provide the relative person (data provider) the following information:
+In addition to the above, Article 10 of the Law sets forth that data supervisors shall be liable to provide the relevant person (data provider) the following information:

-- Title of the Data Supervisor (if exists identity and address information of the data keeper)
+- Title of the Data Supervisor (if the identity and address information of the data keeper)

 - Purpose of Data Processing

-- Legal reason and method of the data gathering
+- Legal reasons and methods of data gathering

-- Other liabilities regarding the rights of individuals mentioned in the Article 11
+- Other liabilities regarding the rights of individuals mentioned in Article 11